 A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt.
-It is critical to balance the State's long-term financial outlook, economic considerations, an ongoing capital program and maintaining a good credit rating.
-However, the current erosion of the quality of the State's credit rating has been entirely based on the State's diminished Unrestricted General Fund (UGF) generation caused by low oil price and the difficulty in determining how the State generates and categorizes revenue or how the State prioritizes spending to resolve the UGF structural deficit.
-Options considered for change have included diminishing state UGF spending, implementing a broad-based tax, implementing or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
-As of fiscal year, 2021, the options that have been exercised are reducing state UGF spending, diminishing the PFD distribution and reclassifying a portion of Permanent Fund earnings as UGF revenue.
+It is critical to balance the State's longterm financial outlook, economic considerations, an ongoing capital program and maintenance of a strong credit rating.
+Negative pressure on the quality of the State's credit rating from late 2014 through 2021 was based on the State's diminished Unrestricted General Fund (UGF) revenue generation caused by low oil price and the difficulty in determining how the State generates and categorizes revenue or how the State prioritizes spending to resolve the resulting UGF structural Options considered for change have included diminishing state UGF spending, deficit. implementing a broad-based tax, implementing or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
+As of fiscal year 2022, the options that have been exercised are reducing and constraining state UGF spending, implementing a statutory percent of market value draw on the Permanent Fund combined with diminishing the Permanent Fund Dividend (PFD) distribution amount from the original statutory formula and, reclassifying a portion of Permanent Fund earnings as UGF revenue, and most recently, utilization of federal aid related to the COVID-19 pandemic.
+The changes implemented at this time have reduced and may temporarily balance but may not fully resolve the recurring structural fiscal imbalance of the State's UGF budget for upcoming budget years.

-The current debt capacity of the State of Alaska is estimated at \$1,000 million.
-This estimate was determined using the standard historical methodology (discussed below) and includes adjustments for uncertainty related to the use of unrestricted general fund revenue generated from the percent of market value transfers from the Alaska Permanent Fund and the State's difficulty in balancing current year revenue with expenditures.
+The current debt capacity of the State of Alaska is estimated at \$1,350 million, an increase of \$350 million from the prior analysis.
+The increase in capacity is due to larger UGF revenue projections for the forecast period combined with the repayment of principal on outstanding bonds.
+Otherwise, this estimate was determined using the standard historical methodology (discussed below) and includes adjustments for uncertainty related to the use of unrestricted general fund revenue generated from the percent of market value transfers from the Alaska Permanent Fund for either PFDs or state UGF budget needs and the State's difficulty in agreeing upon and implementing comprehensive plan that results in balanced UGF budgets in future years.

-The State of Alaska remains in a period of extra-ordinary credit rating uncertainty that originated in 2015.
-The three credit rating agencies that rate Alaska all continue to have the state's credit rating on negative outlook indicating a heightened level of concern.
-Further, within their written reports or in general discussion, all three rating agencies have indicated that the State of Alaska's credit rating will likely be downgraded unless a sustainable financial plan or a binding plan to achieve a balanced budget in future fiscal years is established in calendar year 2021.
+The State of Alaska's budget shortfall and correlated credit rating concerns have moderated since fiscal year 2015 when oil prices and UGF revenue diminished significantly.
+Two of the three credit rating agencies that rate Alaska have adjusted the State's credit rating outlook from negative to stable, with only Fitch Ratings retaining the negative outlook indicating a heightened level of short-term concern.
+However, within their written reports or in general discussion, all three rating agencies continue to indicate that the State of Alaska's credit rating will likely be downgraded unless a sustainable fiscal plan or a binding plan to achieve a balanced budget in future fiscal years is established over the next several years.
 Lacking a long-term fiscal plan that provides for balanced budgets places downward pressure on the State's debt capacity.